 This page includes information about admissions criteria, deadlines, financial aid, and international student visas.

-Our admissions staff works one-on-one with every applicant to facilitate a highly personalized application experience.
+Our admissions staff work one on one with every applicant to facilitate a highly personalized application experience.
 We are committed to assisting you throughout the application process, from initial inquiry to program enrollment.